-"We're thinking that green roofs could be really, really good for Texas because of the insulating properties of t could cool buildings," Volder said.
-"That could be wonderful in the summer for Texas buildings to provide add
+"We're thinking that green roofs could be really, really good for Texas because of the insulating properties of the roof that could cool buildings," Volder said.
+"That could be wonderful in the summer for Texas buildings to provide additional cooling and reduce energy usage."